ArvanHunt/DOM-practice/README.md

 # DOM-practice.
 This is a rough work
 <br>
-created this repo only for take a glance at DOM.
+created this repo only for to take a glance at DOM.